 Twilio: The secure messaging solutions for telemedicine from Twilio allow you to integrate full-featured chat into your current app, so that patient and doctor satisfaction comes first.
 They have in-app chat-oriented SDKs and APIs.
 Instead of low-level protocols, these help you deal with primitives that are easy to understand, including users and texts.
 That way, healthcare firms with basic apps can easily take on the more active role of a telemedicine online video chat platform through plug-and-play in-app chat.
 Typing indicators and the read status of messages allow for natural conversations with real-time feedback.
 Push alerts help convey new messages to physicians and patients even if they are away from the app.

-SendBird: Their user-friendly chat API and strong backend framework make it easy to create rich immersive chat experiences, filled with all of a modern messenger’s functions.
+SendBird: Their user-friendly chat platforms and strong backend framework make it easy to create rich immersive chat experiences, filled with all of a modern messenger’s functions.
 This is ideal for telemedicine apps because it brings the familiarity of popular messaging apps while keeping the platform healthcare-oriented.
 Features such as push notifications, auto-thumbnail generation, typing indicators and read receipts facilitate better real-time conversations.
 They also allow for offline messaging.
 This feature allows doctors and patients to receive messages even if they close the telemedicine app, and ensures that their consultation history remains in one place and is secure.

 Apphitect: is a native solution that enables the creation of in-app chats in real-time.
 They offer push alerts, social integrations, geolocation, community chat and stable, secure architecture.
 These are essentials for telemedicine apps, as they allow both doctor and patient to be in the know and offer patients the choice of selecting nearby practitioners for comfort.
 Their solution also has additional features.
 These include emoji support, audio chat, video chat and broadcast messaging.
 These make it advantageous to consider Apphitect when looking to build a telemedicine app with real-time messaging solution, because they provide a fulfilling and natural experience that mimics in-person healthcare consultations as best as possible, without the physical proximity.